 Emergency Financial Assistance in Transit

-If you have a financial emergency while en route to Eglin AFB, please contact the nearest military base or call the American Red Cross, active-duty service members stationed in the United States and family members residing with them: Call 1-877-272-7337 (toll-free) or 1-800-733-2767.
+If you have a financial emergency while en route to Eglin Air Force Base, contact the nearest military base or call the American Red Cross.
+Active-duty service members stationed in the United States and family members residing with them should call 877-272-7337 (toll-free) or 800-733-2767.

-Family members who do not reside in the service members' household, members of the National Guard and Reserves, retirees and civilians: Call your local Red Cross chapter.
-Active-duty service members and DoD civilians stationed overseas and family members residing with them: call base or installation operators or the Red Cross office at the overseas location.
+Family members who do not reside in the service members' household, members of the National Guard and reserves, retirees and civilians should call their local Red Cross chapter.
+Active-duty service members and Department of Defense civilians stationed overseas and family members residing with them should call base or installation operators or the Red Cross Office at the overseas location.

 Emergency Financial Assistance in Local Area

 The Air Force Aid Society is the official charity of the United States Air Force.
-A private, non-profit organization, the Society promotes the Air Force mission by providing worldwide emergency assistance, sponsoring education assistance programs, and offering a variety of base community enhancement programs that improve quality of life for Airmen and their families.
-The AFAS assists with emergency financial needs that may arise such as rent, food, shelter, vehicle repairs including parts and labor; emergency travel for death or serious illness of immediate family members.
-Call the A&FRC at 850-882-9060 in case of emergencies.
+A private, nonprofit organization, the AFAS promotes the Air Force mission by providing worldwide emergency assistance, sponsoring education assistance programs and offering a variety of base community enhancement programs that improve quality of life for airmen and their families.
+The AFAS assists with emergency financial needs that may arise such as rent, food, shelter, vehicle repairs including parts and labor and emergency travel for death or serious illness of immediate family members.
+Call the Airman and Family Readiness Center at 850-882-9060 in case of emergencies.

 Managing your financial affairs during a PCS move can be challenging.
 You may be tempted to take Advance Pay to tackle this challenge.
 Remember, advances are loans, and you must pay them back.
 Be warned.
 This is not "free money," as this will be taken out of your pay by finance.
 Contact the local A&FRC office to get a budget analysis before you apply for Advance Pay to see if you can afford this additional allotment.